How to Spend 3 Days in Luang Prabang, Laos (Temples, Waterfalls, Elephants, and More!

 Luang Prabang isn’t exactly a massive town, so you can’t really go wrong on picking a place to stay as long as you stay within the town proper.
 The majority of the shops and action takes place around the night market area, making it a good place to stay.
 If you want somewhere quieter, stay on one of the side streets by the river.
 My best advice would be to stay close to Phoussay Hill as it is probably the most central landmark.

-For midrange try Indigo House Hotel.
+For something nicer take a look at Indigo House Hotel.

 The Best Things to do with 3 Days in Luang Prabang